Damn Daniel: Origin

-The original video was retweeted more than 300,000 times, liked 400,000 times on Twitter and looped more than two million times on Vine.
-The original video clip is a 30-second compilation of Lara striding around school, with Holz complimenting his style of dress by repeatedly saying "Damn, Daniel!" and occasionally following the catchphrase with: "Back at it again with the white Vans."
+The original video clip is a 30-second compilation of Lara striding around school, with Holz complimenting his style of dress by repeatedly exclaiming "Damn, Daniel!", occasionally pointing out his prominent white Vans, which are often used to highlight Daniel's distinct style.
+Holz frequently exclaims "Back at it again with the white Vans." in reference to the shoes worn by Lara: implying that the boy frequently wears the distinct footwear.
 In the video, Lara wore a navy blue hoodie, skinny chinos, a burgundy backpack, and the slip-on sneakers.
 This led to Lara and Holz guest appearing on The Ellen DeGeneres Show, soon after, where Lara received a lifetime supply of Vans' shoes.
 Lara donated the shoes to patients at Loma Linda University Children's Hospital in California.

+The original video was retweeted more than 300,000 times, liked 400,000 times on Twitter and looped more than two million times on Vine.

 Reception

 Tech Insider stated in an article that "It's hard to explain why it's so funny."
 As a result of the video's popularity, companies such as Clorox, Vans, Denny's and Axe used the phrase "Damn Daniel" as a part of their marketing campaigns.
 Vans' profits peaked shortly after the video as well.
 In addition, the video's rise in popularity created price inflation for "Damn, Daniel Vans", which have received eBay bids for upwards of $400,000.
 The video has also been turned into a song by rappers Little, Teej, and LeBlanc.
-According to Wired, the viral video lasted for 14 days before Josh Holz, the creator of the short video, had his Twitter hacked.
+According to Wired, Holz's Twitter account was hacked 14 days after the video was uploaded.
 Daniel and Josh were later featured in the video for the song "California Kids" by Weezer, which appears on the band's 10th album, the White Album.
 The meme was also turned into a house song by Australian electronic comedy duo Bombs Away, adding to its popularity.
 Lara was also featured in YouTube Rewind 2016, seen at 2:10 wearing white Vans in a white van.
-In 2021, the YouTuber FlightReacts referenced the catchphrase in one of his videos.
-A year later, the audio clip of Flight in question also became a meme, accompanied with a clip of the anime One Piece.